laughedelic/literator/README.md

 ```
 then do `chmod a+x literator` and you can do `./literator  src/main/scala/  docs/code/`.

-See ["Command line interface"](#command-line-interface) section for a bit more information.
+See ["Command line interface"](docs/src/main/scala/LiteratorCLI.md) section for a bit more information.

-## The code
+## Demo/Documentation

-This file is the result of running Literator on it's own source file.
-The code is pretty straightforward and may be doesn't need much comments, but I use it just as a demonstration and test.
+You can see the result of running Literator on it's own sources in the [docs](docs) directory.
+The most interesting part (in terms of content and formatting) is [LiteratorParsers.scala](docs/src/main/scala/LiteratorParsers.md).